tommyplusdev/anki-minimalist-mode/README.md

 🖥️ Windows Users: Replace <kbd>CMD</kbd> with <kbd>CTRL</kbd>

 ### This HTML is syntactically incorrect!
-I know, but, this makes use of the default Anki hotkeys to make your life easier.
+I know, but, this makes use of the default Anki formatting hotkeys to make your life easier.

 ## What do the Plugins do?
 - Custom Background Image and Gear Icon